Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Homologically well-graded algebras

-\begin{corollary} Assume that a graded algebra $A= \bigoplus_{i = 0}^{\ell}A_{i}$ is finite dimensional and self-injective.
-Then $A$ is right well-graded if and only if it is right swg if and only if it is hwg. \end{corollary}
+\begin{corollary} Assume that $\kk$ is a field and a graded algebra $A= \bigoplus_{i = 0}^{\ell}A_{i}$ is finite dimensional and self-injective.
+Then $A$ is right well-graded if and only if it is right swg if and only if it is right hwg. \end{corollary}

+\begin{remark} Assume that $\kk$ is a field and a graded algebra $A= \bigoplus_{i = 0}^{\ell}A_{i}$ is finite dimensional and self-injective.
+By \cite[Lemma 2.2]{Chen trivial}, $A$ is right well-graded if and only if it is left well-graded.
+Therefore, by Corollary \ref{201708260214}, $A$ is right hwg if and only if it is left hwg, if and only if it is hwg. \end{remark}

 We leave the proof of the following lemma to the readers.

 \begin{lemma} A finitely graded algebra $A = \bigoplus_{i = 0}^{\ell} A_{i}$ is right hwg (resp. left hwg) if and only if so is $A^{[\ell]}$. \end{lemma}